BEST FOODS FOR ENERGY

 Magnesium for your metabolism

 You won’t gain energy from vegetables or any other foods you eat if you lack the nutrients your body needs to convert them into energy.
-Magnesium is essential for metabolizing carbohydrates into energy.
+Magnesium is essential for metabolising carbohydrates into energy.

-Some of the energy-providing vegetables also provide this important mineral.
-One-half cup of navy, black, white or adzuki beans supplies 15 percent of the daily value for magnesium based on a 2,000-calorie-a-day diet.
+Some of the energy-providing vegetables also provide this vital mineral.
+One-half cup of navy, black, white or adzuki beans supplies 15 percent of the daily value for magnesium-based on a 2,000-calorie-a-day diet.
 The same portion of lima beans delivers 10 percent of the daily value.

 So now you know which fruits and vegetables to consume we have even included some helpful juice recipes to get you started.

-For a great collection of the best foods for energy try these 3 healthy juicing recipes that will give you a morning energy boost
+For a great collection of the best foods for energy try these three healthy juicing recipes that will give you a morning energy boost.

 Morning boost juice

 The high carb tally and vitamin c will get you prepared to go.
 This is incredible for a pre-workout juice, or only a juice to begin your day with.
 Move over espresso!